The new payment traffic delivers clarity, efficiency & security

 Greatest possible alignment with the proven international standards.

 Replacement of the customary account numbers with the structured Swiss IBAN, which is in turn in line with the international IBAN standard (ISO 13616).

 Reduction of payment slip diversity

 At least seven different variations of inpayment slips are currently used in Switzerland.
-This diversity will be reduced to a single inpayment slip with payment purpose and an inpayment slip with reference number.
+This diversity will be reduced to the QR-bill.

 Extensive elimination of duplications

 Standardization of the dual systems operated by PostFinance and the banks.

 Alignment of domestic and international credit transfer schemes.

 Added benefits through integration of the QR code

 Boosting of the straight-through processing rate (STP rate).